AI Didn’t Kill SEO – It Killed Bad SEO

 It works best when it supports your thinking, not when it replaces it.
 For small teams already stretched thin, AI can help with four things in particular:

-Drafting and structuring content – outlines, blog drafts, FAQ sections, generated quickly from your ideas.
+Drafting and structuring content – outlines, blog drafts, and FAQ sections, generated quickly from your ideas.

 Simplifying language – turning complicated text into something your audience actually wants to read.